OpenMined/PSI/psi_cardinality/go/README.md

 ## Integration

 * Add Bazel depends to your WORKSPACE, as indicated in the [Using the Library](https://github.com/OpenMined/PSI/blob/go_readme_improve/README.md#using-the-library) section.
-* Add the server or the client as to your deps in the BUILD file
+* Add the server or the client to your deps in the BUILD file

 ```